Connect with us

 why entrepreneurs fail

 Entrepreneur is an interesting word.
 It conjures up thoughts of bravery and superior business wisdom.
-It’s a person who sees in something that most of us fail to see.
+An entrepreneur is a person who sees in something that most of us fail to see.

-Take that idea, develop it and find a business on it.
+Take that idea, develop it, and find a business for it.
 It’s pure genius when it works; we’re in awe of their aptitude.
 However, most companies fail, so most Entrepreneurs are less skilled than we give them credit for.

 Bravery in launching a new business is just a higher level of risk-taking, and with good debt, it’s more acceptable.
 Good debt is a loan used to create revenue, i.e., an investment to generate and grow an income.
 Here’s a more extensive definition of good debt.